Brisbane City Council

 Asset Management Plans are prepared annually, together with condition audits and a reassessment of a SCIP’s category.

 The audits show that many of the SCIP elements require replacement or restoration as the asset ages.
 The street trees become well-established with age and generally only require regular pruning.
-A renewal strategy for vegetation and planting in some older SCIPs reviews the overall vegetation condition and identifies the need for replacement, additional planting opportunities or redesign of the existing garden beds for better growing environment.
+A renewal strategy for vegetation and planting in some older SCIPs reviews the overall vegetation condition and identifies the need for replacement, additional planting opportunities or redesign of the existing garden beds for a better-growing environment.

 Trees are an appreciating asset and continue to deliver against the key SCIP objective of contributing to the distinctive sense of place and Brisbane’s subtropical outdoor lifestyle.